roman-milk/roman-milk.github.io/poolboy-benefits.md

  "Perfect.
 I should be able to get a lot done, without a Goddess distracting me."

  She rolled her eyes at me.
 "Whatever.
 I've got to go in.
 See you tomorrow, poolboy."
-Report_Story #3